camunda/camunda-platform/README.md

 ### Deploying BPMN diagrams

-In addition to the local environment setup with docker compose, you can download the [Camunda Desktop Modeler](https://camunda.com/download/modeler/) to locally model BPMN diagrams for execution and directly deploy them to your local environment.
+In addition to the local environment setup with docker compose, use the [Camunda Desktop Modeler](#desktop-modeler) to locally model BPMN diagrams for execution and directly deploy them to your local environment.
 As an enterprise customer, you can [use Web Modeler](#web-modeler-self-managed).

 Feedback and updates are welcome!